Trinitarian universalism: Universalism and heresy

 Christian denominations and churches will generally profess one of the above to be true and the others as error; however, they are not all mutually exclusive.
 For example, some who hold to #4 "Universalism" also hold to #1 "Exclusivism".
 For these, anyone who is not a Christian will go to hell, but ultimately everyone will become a Christian and therefore be saved.
+Among these are the free will Christian universalists who believe everyone will freely choose to become a Christian and the divine sovereignty Christian universalists who believe everyone will become a Christian by God's sovereign will.

 Others may be #2 "Inclusivists" and #3 "Pluralists".
 For those who might hold to these, because God may use the tools of any particular religion or culture to reveal his grace in Christ (Inclusivism), other religions therefore, potentially exhibiting the effects of this work, may in fact hold valuable insights to truth for theology (Pluralism), consequently calling the members of a particular congregation/denomination/religion to be open to that possibility.

 Objections

 Arminian objections

 Arminianism holds that God will not abrogate humanity's free will because love must be chosen, not forced, and that some people will choose alienation from God over consummation, and so God has "graciously" provided a place for them to exist.
 C. S. Lewis speculated, through literary allegory, that hell is locked from within but few will leave because over a lifetime and through the coming ages, they will become more and more at home in hell.

 A Trinitarian Universalist believer might counter that for God to allow his misguided and confused children to suffer eternal separation from him is the very opposite of grace, runs counter to his loving and sovereign nature, and would compare unfavorably to the attitude and behavior of even average human parents toward their children.
 The Bible seems to teach that those who believe do so because God caused them to believe, not by any freedom of choice of their own (Ephesians 2:8–10), and they might cite the following in support their answer: